Best all-in-one computers in 2025: our top picks tested and rated

 How to choose the best all-in-one computer for you

-Even the best all-in-one computers generally don't deliver a ton of power, so if you need a PC for serious photo/video editing, coding or playing games you should probably look elsewhere--like our regularly-updated list of the best gaming PCs.
+Even the best all-in-one computers generally don't deliver a ton of power, so if you need a PC for serious photo/video editing, coding or playing games you should probably look elsewhere (like our regularly-updated list of the best gaming PCs).

 So if you prefer macOS, you should definitely feel good about choosing an all-in-one like the 24-inch iMac.
 Macs are just as capable as Windows PCs these days, and the webcams built into Apple's PCs are excellent.
 Plus, the modern iMacs can also run apps from Apple's App Store and support modern features like iPhone Mirroring, so you can easily access iOS apps or even your phone's home screen right on your desktop PC.

-The best all-in-one PCs compared
+CPU performance of the best all-in-one PCs compared

 These comparisons give you a general sense of how these machines stack up performance-wise, so you can make sure to avoid buying a machine that's mismatched to your needs.
+As you can see, Apple's M4 iMac is the performance king across the board, though due to some differences in the way Apple's file systems work our usual file transfer speed test does not run effectively on the iMac M4.
+That doesn't mean it's slow or incapable, it's just a quirk of macOS vs. Windows 11.

 Swipe to scroll horizontally